 Check out our video showing just how simple it is to make overnight oats (this version is our Blueberry Muffin Overnight Oats)…

-Do I Eat Strawberry Shortcake Oats Warm or Cold?
+Do I Eat Overnight Oats Warm or Cold?

 We hear this question a lot.
 The best way to serve overnight oats is…whatever you like best!
 Eating them cold or warm works.